OICR/softeng-blog/_posts/kevin_hartmann/2019-04-12-The-Right-Tools.md

 The best tools make the job they do look easy; and they often become so much a part of your development style that it's easy to simply take them for granted -- until you stop to look back, and wonder how you would solve a problem without them.

-## Introducing the IntelliJ Toolbox
+## Introducing the JetBrains Toolbox

-For me, the entire IntelliJ Toolbox has become one of those toolkits: whether I'm writing code in Java, Python, or just editing a JSON file, they just make life easier.
+For me, the entire JetBrains Toolbox has become one of those toolkits: whether I'm writing code in Java, Python, or just editing a JSON file, they just make life easier.
 A whole host of stupid errors and tedious mistakes that I can (and do) make (typos, mis-spellings, case errors, missing quotes, formatting) just go away: if something isn't right, my tools show me what's wrong, where, and offers suggestions for how to fix it for me -- so that I can focus on writing the code I want to write, instead of wasting time on side issues, like syntax or code style.